script-fu/script-fu.github.io/_posts/2023-03-08-filter-plugin.md

   "selectedDrawables"
   "how to access the selected drawables with a filter plugin" "Mark Sweeney"
-  "copyright 2023, Mark Sweeney, Under GNU GENERAL PUBLIC LICENSE Version 3" "2023"
+  "Under GNU GENERAL PUBLIC LICENSE Version 3"
+  "2023"
   "*"
   ;SF-ONE-DRAWABLE ;  limit the plug-in to a single selected drawable